envoyproxy/ratelimit/README.md

 Fixed window algorithm does not care when did the request arrive, all 60 can arrive at 01:01 or 01:50 and the limit will still reset at 02:00.

 2. Rolling window
 For a limit of 60 requests per hour.
-Initially it is able to take a burst of 60 requests at once, then the limit is restored by 1 each minute.
+Initially rate limiter can take a burst of 60 requests at once, then the limit is restored by 1 each minute.
 Requests are allowed as long as there's still some available limit.

 Configure rate limit algorithm with `RATE_LIMIT_ALGORITHM` environment variable.
 Use `FIXED_WINDOW` and `ROLLING_WINDOW` respectively.